dotnet/arcade/Documentation/UnifiedBuild/Foundational-Concepts.md

 - .NET distro maintainers shall be able to coordinate patching of downstream distributions.
 - .NET distro maintainers can run verification tests against the built product.
 - .NET developers shall be able to easily produce full product builds for testing, experimentation, etc.
-- .NET developers shall be able to work efficiently on the section of the product for which they are concerned
+- .NET developers shall be able to work efficiently on the section of the product for which they are concerned.

 ## High-Level Overview